nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 29
 00:02:23,637 --> 00:02:27,319
-[SPEAKER_02]: I know they were going to come today.
+[SPEAKER_02]: Stevie said, I know they were going to come back today.

 30
 00:02:29,493 --> 00:02:30,500